Samsung Galaxy S20 Ultra

 How long will it last?

 This is among the best points of the S20 Ultra.
 It’s equipped to last you some time.
-With all the main 5G bands within, and camera hardware ahead of its time (and its own software, at this point) the Ultra is built to last.
-All this, combined with its IP68 water and dust resistance, means you should get a solid two years out of the Ultra.
+With all the main 5G bands supported, and camera hardware ahead of its time (and its own software, at this point), the Ultra is built to last.
+All this, combined with its IP68 water and dust resistance, means you should get a solid two or three years out of the Ultra.